 Of all the ways to earn money on YouTube, advertising revenue stands out in most people’s minds.
 The YouTube Partner Program (YPP) enables users to earn money from advertisements served on their videos.
 A channel must reach 4,000 watch hours in the previous 12 months and 1,000 subscribers to join YPP.
 Google AdSense issues payments to content creators monthly.

 Ad revenue is an excellent way to make money from uploading videos, but you might not qualify for YPP or you might want to attract additional income.
 That’s where affiliate marketing comes in.
-Many YouTubers are affiliate marketers.
-They generate commissions for selling products and services indirectly.
+Many YouTubers are affiliate marketers and generate commissions for selling products and services indirectly.

 Affiliate marketing on YouTube is legal just like other social media networks.
 However, if the primary purpose of your content and activities are to drive people off YouTube and onto other sites, it will likely violate YouTube’s spam policies.